LLM

 - Set up an

-Block. - Define a custom
+LLMBlock. - Define a custom

-that expects an object with specific fields, such as{"type": "object", "properties": {"summary": {"type": "string"}}}
+response_schemathat expects an object with specific fields, such as{"type": "object", "properties": {"summary": {"type": "string"}}}. - Provide the input message:

-- The Block will output the structured response, matching the defined schema.
+"Summarize the following content." - The Block will output the structured response, matching the defined schema.

 Example 3: Use thread history for context¶